astro-otter/otterdb/README.md

 # otterdb
 Backend database code and data for OTTER

-## Installing the Database
+## Installing a copy of the database (should only be done by devs)
-1. You need to create the persistent data storage locally and give it proper permissions
+1. Make sure you have set the following environment variables.
+If you don't know what the value should be, contact an existing developer.
 ```
-mkdir /usr/share/otter/
-sudo chown -R 1001:1001 /usr/share/otter
+ARANGO_URL
+ARANGO_ROOT_PASSWORD
+VETTING_PASSWORD
+ARANGO_USER_PASSWORD
 ```
 2. Then run the docker container from dockerhub
 ```